Tour Liberté – La Défense

 CFD study of the impact of a future building on wind comfort in a La Défense district

+Eolios Ingénierie carried out an aeraulic study around a planned building in Courbevoie, near the La Défense district.
+This project was carried out as part of the implementation of a wind power system to generate electricity for the building.
 The aim of this project is to study, right from the design stage, the aeraulic impact of a new building on its environment and on the comfort of its occupants, in order to optimize it and limit its aeraulic impact.

+The morphology of buildings has a direct impact on flow characteristics and therefore on the wind comfort of pedestrians.
 As the study area has a high concentration of buildings per m², it is essential to take them into account in this study in order to understand the aeraulic phenomena induced by the particular geometry of the building.

 Tour Liberté - La Défense